Philosophy and objectives

 SIP follows an equal opportunities policy in its selection procedures at all stages.

-The closing date for applications is January 31st.
-Interviews will take place up until the beginning of March.
+The closing date for applications is February 28th.
 Application Forms are available from the top of this webpage.

 - SIP reserves the right not to run a course.